crdx/docwatch/README.md

 ### Extending

-Adding a new renderer is as simple as adding a class that inherits from `Renderer` and implements the `to_html` and `self.ext` methods.
+Adding a new renderer is as simple as adding a class that inherits from `Renderer` and implements the `head`, `body`, and `self.ext` methods.

 The file's contents are available as `contents`.